The Ghost Ship: Plot

 Merriam, scorned by the crew, finds that he can no longer lock the door to his cabin.
 Fearing for his life, he tries to steal a gun from the ship's weapons locker, but is confronted by Captain Stone.
-Stone dares Merriam to try to get the support of the crew, but Merriam is rebuffed in this effort.
-This changes when Radioman Winslow (Edmund Glover) receives a radiogram asking if Merriam is on board, and Captain Stone orders Winslow to lie, replying that Merriam is not aboard.
+Stone dares Merriam to try to get the support of the crew, but Merriam is rebuffed by them.
+This changes when Radioman Winslow (Edmund Glover) receives a radiogram asking if Merriam is on board, and Captain Stone orders Winslow to lie, replying that Merriam is not.
 The radioman shows Merriam the captain's reply radiogram and says that he now mistrusts the captain and will send a message to the company expressing his concerns about Stone's mental health.
 However, as he leaves Merriam's cabin, Winslow encounters the captain.
 As the two walk side-by-side, Winslow drops the captain's radiogram to the deck, and it is picked up by an illiterate crewman, Finn the Mute (Skelton Knaggs), whose internal monologues serve as a sort of one-man Greek chorus throughout the film.

 Captain Stone now orders Merriam to send a radio message to the corporate office advising them that Winslow has been washed overboard.
 Merriam accuses the captain of murdering Winslow, and the two fight.
 Crew members intervene, and the captain has the crew tie up Merriam and put him in his bunk.
 The captain then has First Officer Bowns (Ben Bard) administer a sedative to Merriam.
 Finn finally delivers the captain's radiogram to Bowns.
 After reading it, Bowns becomes deeply alarmed.
 The first officer talks to several other crew members, all of whom now begin questioning the captain's sanity.

 Captain Stone overhears Bowns' conversation with the crew, and goes insane.
 He takes a knife and enters Merriam's cabin to kill the young officer, but Finn arrives to try to stop him.
 While the crew is up on deck singing, Finn and the captain engage in a desperate struggle in the dark, during which Finn kills the captain.
 After the captain's death, Merriam is reinstated and the ship returns to its home port of San Pedro.